priyanshtiwari001/Git_tutorial/Readme.md

 - `git branch` - to see other branches in the repo.

-- `git branch` - to see other branches in the repo.

 - `git checkout -b <nameOfBranch>` - to create the branch

 - `git checkout <branchName>` - to swtich btw the branches

 - `git merge <branchName>` - to merge your branch into master branch

+- `git branch -d  local_branch_name` - to delete the branch from local

+- `git push remote_name -d remote_branch_name` - to delete the branch from remote

 - `rm -rf .git` - if you dont want to manage by the git so just delete `.git` .